 Protein.
 Go lean on protein.
 Choose low-fat or lean meats and poultry.
 Vary your protein routine.
 Choose more fish, nuts, seeds, peas, and beans.

-Oils are not a food group, yet some, like nut oils, have vital nutrients and can be included in the diet.
+Oils are not a food group.
+But some, like nut and other plant oils, have vital nutrients and should be included in the diet in small amounts.
 Others, like animal fats, are solid and should be avoided.

 Exercise and daily physical activity should also be included with a healthy dietary plan.

 Try to control when and where food is eaten by your child.
 Provide regular daily meal and snack times with social interaction.
 Demonstrate healthy eating behaviors.

 Involve your child in selecting and preparing foods.
 Teach your child to make healthy choices by letting them choose foods based on the nutritional value.